imposter404/Multi-Face-Detection/README.md

 # Description
-Detecting and Extracting Multiple Faces from a picture using Open CV
+Detecting and Extracting Multiple Faces from a picture using Open CV module written in Python

 # Setup